 4. As with P/E and P/B, the P/S ratio can help compare a stable company's current value to its past valuations.
-Websites such as MSN Money will display the price ratios for the past 10 years (after you enter in the ticker for the company you're interested in, click "financial results" in the left-hand column, then "key ratios," then "10-year summary").
+Websites such as MSN Money will display the price ratios for the past 10 years.
 If the current P/S ratio is less than the 10-year average, it may indicate a value.

 P/S under the microscope

 2. A company can book sales for which it has not yet provided the goods or services, or before a customer is obligated to pay.
-This is called channel stuffing and leads to inflated sales and earnings, and consequently, lower P/S and P/E ratios.
+This is called channel stuffing; it leads to inflated sales and earnings, and consequently, lower P/S and P/E ratios.
 In August 2004, the Securities and Exchange Commission settled a case against Bristol-Myers Squibb

 3. Generally a company with higher debt will have a lower P/S ratio, because some of those sales, when converted to cash, have to go toward debt interest and paying down debt -- not to equity holders.
 When comparing companies with significantly different debt loads, it's best to compare enterprise value-to-sales (enterprise value = market capitalization + debt - cash).
 For an example, look at theme-park operator Six Flags

 4. A company that earns commissions on total sales may book total sales on its income statement instead of commissions, thereby drastically lowering the P/S ratio.
 This is perfectly legitimate, but it distorts the P/S ratio.
 Consider online travel company Priceline.com